ianwitherow/meeting-room-display/README.md

 ## FAQ:

 Q: The list does not show the calendars of meeting room X
 > A: We use a personal Google Account to access the data of the calendars, we ask Google for the calendars that our user can see.
-We only get the calendar our user has in the sidebar, so make sure all the meeting rooms are visible in the sidebar of [https://calendar.google.com](calendar.google.com).
+We only get the calendars our user has in the sidebar, so make sure all the meeting rooms are visible in the sidebar of [https://calendar.google.com](calendar.google.com).

 > The credentials get stored in the Redis and you can sign out by visiting `oauth/sign_out`.
 The password for the Google Account can be found in LastPass.